gogognome/httpjobschedulerserver/README.md

 When the application is started it will listen at port 8080 for HTTP requests.
-Perform a GET to `localhost:8080/nextjob?requesterId=<requester id>`, where `<requester id>` is replaced by a string that represents the client making the request.
+Perform a GET to `localhost:8080/nextjob?requesterId=<requester id>`, where `<requester id>` must be replaced by a string that represents the client making the request.
+The requester id is used by the job scheduler to keep track who is executing which job.

 When such a request is made at a time a job is available to be executed, then the status of the job is changed to `RUNNING` and a JSON representation of the job is returned